 Some people mistakenly believe that wearing glasses weakens our eyesight.
-While glasses correct vision problems like nearsightedness, farsightedness, and astigmatism, they cause our eyesight to deteriorate.
+While glasses correct vision problems like nearsightedness, farsightedness, and astigmatism, they do not cause our eyesight to deteriorate..

 The misunderstanding may be due to mixing up cause and effect.
 Getting new glasses will help you see more clearly, but you may need a stronger prescription a year or two later.
 If you think your glasses weakened your vision, let us tell you that it is simply not the case.
 It is perfectly natural for children and adults to experience vision changes as they get older.